Victor Vignon: Biography

 In 1894, a large solo exhibition of Vignon was held at the Bernheim-Jeune Gallery in Paris.
 In the preface of the exhibition catalogue, critic Roger Marx noted some influences from the old Dutch Masters but he significantly diminished the influence of Corot and the Barbizon school, as the extent of these influences constituted a common criticism against Vignon and his impressionistic style.
 At the end of his review, Roger Marx refers to Vignon as "a link between two schools that have succeeded one another, fought with one another", and also as "a transition between what has been and what will be, from the art of yesterday to the art of tomorrow".

-Already afflicted by an heart condition and serious vision problems in the late 1880s, he never really had the chance to evolve into post-impressionism, and at the end of the 1890s he started to lose his sight.
+Already afflicted by a heart condition and serious vision problems in the late 1880s, he never really had the chance to evolve into Post-Impressionism, and at the end of the 1890s he started to lose his sight.
 In 1900, Dr. Georges Viau, an oral surgeon who was an enthusiastic art collector, helped Vignon to get his works displayed at the Exposition Universelle.
 Three years later, Pierre-Auguste Renoir and Paul Durand-Ruel helped organize a retrospective of his work.
 After his death, Renoir and Julie Manet-Rouart (the daughter of Berthe Morisot) organized another exhibition.
+Among the others, other posthumous solo exhibitions took place in 1921 at the Bernheim-Jeune Gallery, 1923 at the Durant-Ruel Gallery in New York, and 1938 at Huinck & Scherjon in Amsterdam.

 Very popular with art collectors, his works were and continue nowadays to be part of important private collections.
 Among the others, auctions held in the 1900s and 1910s, revealed a significant presence of his paintings within the collections of Dr. Georges Viau, F. Stumpf, Count Armand Doria, Louis Flornoy, Georges Feydeau, Albert Bernier, Nicholas Auguste Hazard, as well as art critics Roger Marx and Arsene Alexandre.